nucklearproject/xtts-webui/README.md

    - On Windows use : `venv\scripts\activate`
    - On linux use    : `source venv\bin\activate`

-6. Install PyTorch and torchaudio with pip command :
+6. Install PyTorch and torchaudio with pip command for lightning.ai:

-   `pip install torch==2.1.1+cu118 torchaudio==2.1.1+cu118 --index-url https://download.pytorch.org/whl/cu118`
+   `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`

 7. Install all dependencies from requirements.txt :